balder-dev/balder/doc/source/basics/devices.rst

 Often the :ref:`Features` of a :ref:`Setup-Device` implement the complete logic, while the features of the :ref:`Scenario-Device` only describes the abstract architecture.
-This can be done, because the :ref:`Features` of the :ref:`Setup-Devices <Setup-Device>` are subclasses of the Scenario-Device :ref:`Features`.
+This can be done, because the :ref:`Features` of the :ref:`Setup-Devices <Setup-Device>` are subclasses of the scenario-device :ref:`Features`.
 You can find more information about this in the sections :ref:`Features` and :ref:`Matching process of setups and scenarios (SOLVING)`.